Boeing 747: Flight testing

+Delays and certification

 During later stages of the flight test program, flutter testing showed that the wings suffered oscillation under certain conditions.
 This difficulty was partly solved by reducing the stiffness of some wing components.
 However, a particularly severe high-speed flutter problem was solved only by inserting depleted uranium counterweights as ballast in the outboard engine nacelles of the early 747s.
-This measure caused anxiety when these aircraft crashed, for example El Al Flight 1862 at Amsterdam in 1992 with 282 kg of uranium in the tailplane (horizontal stabilizer).
+This measure caused some concern when these aircraft crashed, for example El Al Flight 1862 at Amsterdam in 1992 with 282 kg of uranium in the tailplane (horizontal stabilizer); detailed investigations showed, however, that the best estimate of the exposure to depleted uranium was ".. several orders of magnitude less than the workers' limit for chronic exposure."

 The flight test program was hampered by problems with the 747's JT9D engines.
 Difficulties included engine stalls caused by rapid throttle movements and distortion of the turbine casings after a short period of service.
 The problems delayed 747 deliveries for several months; up to 20 aircraft at the Everett plant were stranded while awaiting engine installation.
 The program was further delayed when one of the five test aircraft suffered serious damage during a landing attempt at Renton Municipal Airport, the site of Boeing's Renton factory.
 The incident happened on December 13, 1969, when a test aircraft was flown to Renton to have test equipment removed and a cabin installed.
 Pilot Ralph C. Cokely undershot the airport's short runway and the 747's right, outer landing gear was torn off and two engine nacelles were damaged.
 However, these difficulties did not prevent Boeing from taking a test aircraft to the 28th Paris Air Show in mid-1969, where it was displayed to the public for the first time.
-The 747 received its FAA airworthiness certificate in December 1969, clearing it for introduction into service.
+Finally, in December 1969, the 747 received its FAA airworthiness certificate, clearing it for introduction into service.

 The huge cost of developing the 747 and building the Everett factory meant that Boeing had to borrow heavily from a banking syndicate.
 During the final months before delivery of the first aircraft, the company had to repeatedly request additional funding to complete the project.
 Had this been refused, Boeing's survival would have been threatened.
-The firm's debt exceeded $2 billion, with the $1.2 billion owed to the banks setting a record for all companies.
+The firm's debt exceeded $2 billion, with $1.2 billion owed to the banks setting a record for all companies.
 Allen later said, "It was really too large a project for us."
 Ultimately, the gamble succeeded, and Boeing held a monopoly in very large passenger aircraft production for many years.